Learning Management System (LMS)

 Implementing a learning management system can deliver immense value, but only if deployed thoughtfully and strategically.
 Some common mistakes to avoid include:

-1. No alignment to business goals – The LMS should clearly map to organizational objectives and address specific needs like compliance, onboarding, product training etc.
+1. No alignment to business goals – The LMS should map to organizational objectives and address specific needs like compliance, onboarding, product training, etc.

 2. Prioritizing features over outcomes – Focus on learning outcomes not just learning management system features.
 Determine what skills employees need to gain.

-3. Insufficient change management – Clearly communicate changes, train on new systems, and get leadership buy-in to drive LMS adoption.
+3. Insufficient change management – Communicate changes, train on new systems, and get leadership buy-in to drive LMS adoption.

 4. No governance model – Define processes, roles, responsibilities, and policies for ongoing LMS administration, content management, and usage.